t4w4n3/t4w4n3.github.io/heroku-grails.md

 Heroku has a pre-hooks on the pushes : it makes the deployment as parts of the push.

 * If the deployment success, the push successes
-* If the deployment fail, the push fails
+* If the deployment fails, the push fails

 This way, the master reflects production effortlessly.